 1- Connect to a different server location

 Connecting to a different BulletVPN server location often solves the issue.
-You can choose a different server in the country which that website operates in.
+You can choose a different server in the country in which that website operates in.

 2- Turn off your Antivirus or Adblocker

 Your antivirus/Adblocker/firewall may be blocking the access.
-Try switching off your antivirus on your device and disable any adblocker that you are using within your browser.
+Try switching off your antivirus on your device and disable any adblocker you are using within your browser.

 3- Clear your Cache memory

 When you visit a website, your browser stores: information (such as the location of the site you visited), files used to run an online application, downloads (such as old versions of forms).
 Clearing Caches helps you maximizing speed, fixing page errors, and, most importantly, throw away location stamps.
-You can follow this guide to clear your Browser Cache memory: How to Clear Browser Cache
+You can follow this guide to clear your Browser Cache memory: How to Clear Browser Cache.

 4- Restart your device